AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Handling_Accessibility_Problems/README.md

 <hr>

-Missing alt text can be tested in a number of ways -- for example, using accessibility [Auditing tools](). <!-- below -->
+Missing alt text can be tested in a number of ways -- for example, using accessibility [Auditing tools](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Handling_Accessibility_Problems#auditing-tools).

 Alt text is slightly more complex for video and audio content.
 There is a way to define text tracks (e.g. subtitles) and display them when video is being played, in the form of the [`<track>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track) element, and the [WebVTT](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) format.
 (See [Adding captions and subtitles to HTML5 video](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/Adding_captions_and_subtitles_to_HTML5_video) for a detailed tutorial.)
 [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/Adding_captions_and_subtitles_to_HTML5_video#browser_compatibility) for these features is fairly good, but if you want to provide text alternatives for audio or support older browsers, a simple text transcript presented somewhere on the page or on a separate page might be a good idea.